okibcn/wslcompact/README.md

 - Name
 - image file location
 - Current size of the image file
-- Estimated size after compacting
+- Estimated compacted size

-By default it will perform in compact mode. and if no distro is specified, it will compact all the images sequentially.
+By default it will perform in compact mode. and if no distro is specified, it will compact all the installed images sequentially.

 ## USAGE